GBXIAO/learngit/readme.md

-this is a em----pty read--me file
+git is a version control system. git is free software.